 Endpoint vs Shared System Data Backup Options For Disaster Recovery

 When it comes to IT subjects, few are quite as dry as data backups — and even fewer are as important.
-So we’ll make it as easy (and interesting) as possible to understand the different backup options and how to choose the right one for your business.
+So we’ll make it as easy (and interesting) as possible to understand the different backup options (endpoint backup and shared backup) and how to choose the right one for your business.